-Students are also encouraged to attend the Faculty research training module; this is not compulsory and will not be assessed.
+Students are also encouraged to attend the Faculty research training module in Year 1; this is not compulsory and is not assessed.

 All ICCHS MA programmes consist of ten taught units, a two-unit work placement, and six research units, the latter forming the dissertation.
 Each single unit is worth 10 credits - with the full degree programme comprising 180 credits.
 Successful completion of the first twelve non-research units provides the necessary credits for a Diploma.
 The majority of the taught modules are 20 credits (two 10-credit units).